Introduction

 How is this custom token mechanism implemented in Mina?

 • Set a token symbol (also called token name) for its token.
-Uniqueness is not enforced for token names because the public key of the manager account is used to derive a unique identifier for each token.
+Uniqueness is not enforced for token names because the public key of the owner account is used to derive a unique identifier for each token.

 • Mint new tokens.
 The zkApp updates an account's balance by adding the newly created tokens to it.
 You can send minted tokens to any existing account in the network.